top of page

 The earliest you can buy the property is six months before the end of the rental term.

-With Behomed’s rent-to-own scheme, you can choose from any house that’s for sale as long as it’s within your budget and meets our criteria.
+With BeHomed’s rent-to-own scheme, you can choose from any house that’s for sale as long as it’s within your budget and meets our criteria.
 The rental payments are fixed, as is the price of the property at the end of the rental term.
 This means you can budget and you know exactly what you are working towards.
-At the end of the rental term, if you choose to exercise your option to buy the property, it will be 100% in your name.
+At the end of the rental term, if you choose to buy the property, it will be 100% in your name.